looker-open-source/ca-api-quickstarts/apps/gradio/README.md

 The interface currently takes four inputs

-- Billing project: the billing project ID of the project that has the API enabled
+- GCP billing project ID: the billing project ID of the project that has the API enabled
-- Project ID: the project that holds the dataset you are using with DataQnA
+- GCP Project ID: the project that holds the dataset you are using with DataQnA
-- Dataset ID: the dataset to be referenced by DataQnA
+- BigQuery Dataset ID: the dataset to be referenced by DataQnA
 - Table ID: the table to be referenced by DataQnA

 Info: the latter three are used to construct the datasource reference